Render-blocking resources are a critical part of optimizing the infrastructure of your webpage.

-Google’s user behavior data reports that most users abandon a slow site after about 3 seconds.
+Google’s user behavior data reports that most users abandon a slow site after about three seconds.

 In addition to studies that show that reducing page load time and improving the page experience leads to greater user satisfaction, there are also several major Google updates on the horizon that you will want to prepare for.

-Identifying and optimizing render-blocking resources will be critical to stay on top of the game when these updates hit.
+Identifying and optimizing render-blocking resources will be critical to staying on top of the game when these updates hit.